sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Data in motion requires a data model to transfer the data using a specific encoding.
 Typically, data in motion is serialized (marshalling) into a transport encoding by a provider of information and deserialized (unmarshalling) by a consumer of information.
 The termination points of provider of information and consumer of information data is transferred between are interfaces.
 In regard to data in motion, the interpretation of the roles consumer of information and provider of information depends on the corresponding OSI layer (e.g. on layer2: between interfaces connected to a broadcast domain, on layer4: between interfaces that maintain a TCP connection).
 In the context of SACM, consumer of information and provider of information are SACM components.

-: The SACM architecture and corresponding models focus on data in motion.

 Data At Rest:

 : Data that is stored.

 : Data at rest requires a data model to encode the data to be stored.
 In the context of SACM, data at rest located on a SACM component can be provided to other SACM components via discoverable capabilities.

-: In the context of SACM, data models for data at rest are out of scope.

 Data Integrity: